BlockstreamResearch/bip-frost-dkg/README.md

 (i.e., even if not asked for by an aborting participant).
 While different aborting participants will need different investigation messages, an investigation message intended for some participant does not to be kept confidential from other participants.
-Thus, applications may additionally choose to let the coordinator send all `n` investigation messages to all `n` participants (e.g., if the communication link from the coordinator to the participants is inherently a broadcast link).
+Thus, applications may additionally choose to let the coordinator send all `n` investigation messages to all `n` participants.

 ### API Documentation